Your Guide to New Hampshire Senior Living Options

 Long-Term Care Insurance

-Long-term care insurance is best when purchased sooner rather than later.
-Around 25 percent of people in their 60s have a hard time qualifying, but people in this age group can still apply.
-See an attorney or insurance professional if you’re interested.
+However, long-term care insurance is best purchased sooner rather than later.
+Though seniors are welcome to apply, around 25 percent of people in their 60s have a hard time qualifying.
+See an attorney or insurance professional if you are interested in long-term care insurance.